RDA BGLAP Region

 - A smaller percentage of local workers who travelled by train (0.3% compared to 1.9%)

-The largest changes in the method of travel of work of the workforce in RDA BGLAP Region between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in RDA BGLAP Region between 2011 and 2016 were:

 - Car, as driver (+2,032 local workers)